Optimal transfer of entanglement in oscillator chains in non-Markovian open systems: Conclusions and Discussion

-In this work, we investigated the optimal transfer of entanglement using Krotov’s method in two different configurations of harmonic oscillator chains.
-We show that by tuning the individual oscillators’ frequencies while keeping the coupling strengths fixed, it is possible to transfer entangled states such as a two-mode squeezed state, from the head of the chain to its end within a prescribed runtime.
+In this work, we investigated the optimal transfer of entanglement using Krotov's method in two different configurations of harmonic oscillator chains.
+We show that by tuning the individual oscillator's frequencies while keeping the coupling strengths fixed, it is possible to transfer entangled states, such as a two-mode squeezed state, from~the head of the chain to its end within a prescribed~runtime.